 Legacy logistics platform modernization for a global Tier 1 manufacturer

-The client used a legacy logistics platform that did not meet the company’s expectations and could not be scaled according to the company’s growing needs.
+The client used a legacy logistics platform that did not meet the company's expectations and could not be scaled according to the business' growing needs.
 Despite the client wanting to refactor the legacy platform, there were no developers in-house with the right expertise to conduct the migration to microservices and redevelop the existing computer vision solution.
 The client, thus, partnered with the N-iX team to modernize the logistics platform using AI and then scale it across their global facilities.

 To wrap things up, let us return to the benefits of software modernization and see what you get from it.
 Naturally, the benefits of software product modernization services would reveal themselves depending on what prerequisites you start off with.
 The goal of modernization is to solve ongoing problems and give your business a fighting chance in the ever-fiercer competition on the market.

-1. Reduce costs and gain higher ROI – modernized software might be a considerable investment, but it is necessary for the long-term cost efficiency of your business.
+1. Reduce costs and gain higher ROI.
+Modernized software might be a considerable investment, but it is necessary for the long-term cost efficiency of your business.
 In some cases, businesses double their efficiency by switching to new software and generating enough ROI to cover the cost of software modernization services and more.

-2. Improve customer satisfaction – improve your brand image and give your customers a better experience.
+2. Improve customer satisfaction.
+Improve your brand image and give your customers a better experience.
 This will boost customer retention and acquisition rates.

-3. Outdo the competition – innovate and evolve faster and outdo your competitors who fail to modernize.
+3. Outdo the competition.
+Innovate and evolve faster and outdo your competitors who fail to modernize.

-4. Strengthen security – enhance the security of your IT infrastructure, prevent hacking incidents, have a backup strategy, and have control over data access.
+4. Strengthen security.
+Enhance the security of your IT infrastructure, prevent hacking incidents, have a backup strategy, and have control over data access.
 All of that is possible thanks to modern security solutions.

 Contact us